Richard Hewlett (military officer)

-Richard Hewlett (November 1, 1729 – July 26, 1789) was an American Loyalist officer of the 3rd Battalion, DeLancey's Brigade, a Royal Provincial Regiment based out of New York.
+Richard Hewlett (November 1, 1729 – July 26, 1789) was an American Loyalist officer of the 3rd Battalion, DeLancey's Brigade, a Royal Provincial Regiment based in New York.
 He is most notable for leading the British side in the Battle of Setauket.
 He married Mary Townsend on December 6, 1753, at St. George's Church.
 Together, they had 11 children.

-Popular culture

-A heavily fictionalized version of Hewlett was portrayed by Burn Gorman in the AMC historical drama Turn: Washington's Spies.